 - Improvements in the Gene Ontology: cross-organism discussion about annotations frequently leads to new terms being added to the Gene Ontology.

-- Identify the initial set of target genes in (typically) one species.
-Genes are selected that belong to either one of the four following categories:
+- The curation processed first identified an initial set of target genes in (typically) one species.
+Genes that met the requirements of at least one of the following categories were selected:

-- Identify the ortholog(s)/homolog(s) of the selected target genes in all Reference Genome species, from phylogenetic trees in the PANTHER database.
-Not all species may have orthologs/homologs to selected genes
+- Later, curators identified the ortholog(s)/homolog(s) of the selected target genes in all Reference Genome species, from phylogenetic trees in the PANTHER database.
+Not all species had orthologs/homologs to selected genes.

-- Curators from each model organism database collect available literature about the genes in their respective organism.
+- Curators from each model organism database collected available literature about the genes in their respective organism.

-- Curators assign GO terms based on experimental data.
+- GO terms were assigned based on experimental data.

-- Review existing GO annotations to make sure they conform to agreed GO annotation standards (see below).
+- Existing GO annotations were reviewed to ensure they conformed to agreed GO annotation standards (see below).

-- Overlay all annotations on the phylogenetic tree of the gene family.
-Annotations are reviewed for consistency, and modified if necessary.
-Ancestral nodes in the tree are annotated, allowing reliable, traceable inference of annotations based on homology.
-These processes are carried out using the PAINT (Phylogenetic Annotation INference Tool) software operating on the trees in the PANTHER database.
+- Curators then overlaid all annotations on the phylogenetic tree of the gene family.
+Annotations were reviewed for consistency, and modified when necessary.
+Ancestral nodes in the tree were annotated, allowing reliable, traceable inference of annotations based on homology.
+These processes were carried out using the Phylogenetic Annotation INference Tool (PAINT), operating on the trees in the PANTHER database.

-- Experimental evidence codes (IDA, IPI, IMP, IGI, IEP) should be used where possible.
-The ultimate objective would be to provide experimentally-based annotations for all gene products from these organisms.
+- Experimental evidence codes (IDA, IPI, IMP, IGI, IEP) were used where possible, providing experimentally-based annotations for all gene products from these organisms.

-- Terms inferred from sequence or structural similarity (ISS) should only be used where the terms are supported by experimental evidence for the similar sequence.
+- Terms inferred from sequence or structural similarity (ISS) were only be used when the terms were supported by experimental evidence for the similar sequence.

-- Non-traceable author statements (NAS) should not be used.
+- Non-traceable author statements (NAS) were not used.

-- No new annotations should be based on traceable author statement (TAS); existing terms assigned with TAS should gradually be replaced with the appropriate experimental evidence code based on the primary literature.
+- No new annotations were based on traceable author statements (TAS); an attempt was made to gradually replace existing terms assigned with TAS with the appropriate experimental evidence code based on the primary literature.